-Do a posture check Good posture has a bearing not just on your physical health but on your state of mind.
+Good posture has a bearing not just on your physical health but on your state of mind.
 (Have you ever seen someone project self-confidence while slouching?)
 Take 5 minutes to evaluate your posture when standing, sitting, or walking and make any needed corrections (here’s how to do it).
-Your body and […]
+Your body and mind will thank you.

-Stand up Evidence continues to mount that prolonged sitting is one of the worst things you can do for your health, even if you exercise regularly.
+Evidence continues to mount that prolonged sitting is one of the worst things you can do for your health, even if you exercise regularly.
 So be sure to break up long seated periods (at your desk, watching TV, on a plane) with short jaunts upright at least every hour.
 Research has shown that even a 5-minute walk is enough to help prevent or reduce sitting’s adverse effects.

-Wear a pedometer People who wore these simple step-counting devices increased their physical activity by 2,200 to 2,500 steps a day on average, and decreased both their body mass index (BMI) and blood pressure, according to a large review published several years ago in JAMA.
+People who wore these simple step-counting devices increased their physical activity by 2,200 to 2,500 steps a day on average, and decreased both their body mass index (BMI) and blood pressure, according to a large review published several years ago in JAMA.
 The pedometers were most effective if the wearer aimed for a specific goal, usually 10,000 steps a day (about 5 miles).

 Remove energy zappers.
 Skip the soda, sugary coffee and energy drinks.
 These foods may leave you buzzing for an hour, but will likely cause an energy crash.
 Quench your thirst with water, fat-free or low-fat milk, low-calorie flavored water or unsweetened tea.

 An article in the Guardian about wildlife crime listed several grim statistics.
 Among them, “Africa could lose one-fifth of its elephants in the next decade if the continent’s poaching crisis is not stopped.
 By the end of September, a record 704 rhinos had been killed by poachers in South Africa and 47 in Kenya this year.
 Figures showed two-thirds of forest elephants had been killed by ivory poachers in past decade.”